|

 group

-in CHUV, Lausanne as a Junior Research Scientist, working
+in CHUV, Lausanne as a RA, working on drug

 biology.
 I graduated in May'25 as an Integrated Master's